 The Gold Medal is ASTRO's highest honor bestowed on revered members who have made outstanding contributions to the field of radiation oncology.
 This includes research, clinical care, teaching and service.
 Recipients are drawn from any of the scientific disciplines represented by the members of the Society.

-Emeritus professor and consultant, Department of Radiation Oncology at the
+Professor, Clinical Director and Vice-chair, Department of Radiation Oncology at

 Criteria for Gold Medalist

 The Gold Medal can be awarded to up to three outstanding contributors to the development of radiation oncology annually at the discretion of the Awards Committee.

 - The Gold Medal will not be awarded posthumously except in the case that a nominee dies after being selected.

 - Recipients may be drawn from any of the scientific disciplines represented in the Society.

 - ASTRO membership is a requirement of the award.